kyma-project/kyma-environment-broker/docs/user/05-60-kyma-bindings.md

 Besides the kubeconfig, the response contains metadata with the **expires_at** field, which specifies the expiration time of the kubeconfig.
 To specify the duration for which the generated kubeconfig is valid explicitly, provide the **expiration_seconds** in the `parameter` object of the request body.

 The following diagram shows the flow of creating a service binding in Kyma Environment Broker.
-The process starts with a PUT request sent to KEB API.
+The process starts with a PUT request sent to the KEB API.

 ![Bindings Create Flow](../assets/bindings-create-flow.drawio.svg)